jberlana/JBWhatsAppActivity/README.md

 # JBWhatsAppActivity

-JBWhatsAppActivity is a subclass of UIActivity .
+JBWhatsAppActivity is a UIActivity subclass that provides an “Share in WhatsApp" action to a UIActivityViewController.

 ## Installation
 * Drag JBWhatsAppActivity.h .m and whatsapp.png files into your project.